-At the Olympic Winter Games PyeongChang 2018, they will bring the Olympic values to life through art.
+At the Olympic Winter Games PyeongChang 2018, they brought the Olympic values to life through art.
 A first!

 They have taken part in the Olympic Games at least once as athletes and they are artists.
-In PyeongChang, they will not be in contention for a medal, but they will bring the Olympic values to life through art and by coming together with athletes in the Olympic Village.
-Olympians Alexi Pappas (10 km runner), Roald Bradstock (javelin thrower), Lanny Barnes (biathlete) and Jean-Blaise Evequoz (fencer) are the “Olympian artists” at the XXIII Olympic Winter Games.
+In PyeongChang, they were not be in contention for a medal, but they brought the Olympic values to life through art and by coming together with athletes in the Olympic Village.
+Olympians Alexi Pappas (10 km runner), Roald Bradstock (javelin thrower), Lanny Barnes (biathlete) and Jean-Blaise Evequoz (fencer) were the “Olympian artists” at the XXIII Olympic Winter Games.

 For the first time in the history of the Olympic Winter Games, some Olympians who are also artists have been invited to the PyeongChang 2018 Winter Games to be part of the “Olympic Art project” developed by the IOC.